emmercm/igir/docs/usage/basic.md

 Let's say that we've done the above first time sort and were happy with the results.
 We can now consider the `ROMs-Sorted/` directory to be our "golden" or "primary" collection, as every file in there has been matched to a DAT.

 We now have new ROMs that we want to merge into our collection, and we want to generate a [report](../output/reporting.md) of what ROMs are still missing.
-We also want to "[clean](../output/cleaning.md)" or delete any unknown files that may have made their way into our collection.
+We also want to "[clean](../output/cleaning.md)" (recycle/delete) any unknown files that may have made their way into our collection.

 === ":fontawesome-brands-windows: Windows"